solo-io/gloo-docs/gloo/docs/gloo_integrations/service_mesh/gloo_app_mesh.md

 ### Limitations

 Currently, AWS App Mesh is fairly simple in its capabilities.
-It does very limited routing, cannot do mTLS, etc. As App Mesh adds more capabilities, we'll integrate deeper.
-Even with its current limitations, if you would like to connect multiple meshes together (multiple App Mesh or other heterogeneous implementations like Istio), please check out the [SuperGloo](https://supergloo.solo.io) project where we make it easy to stitch together multiple meshes.
+It does very limited routing, cannot do mTLS, etc. As AWS App Mesh adds more capabilities, we'll integrate deeper.
+Even with its current limitations, if you would like to connect multiple meshes together (multiple AWS App Mesh or other heterogeneous implementations like Istio), please check out the [SuperGloo](https://supergloo.solo.io) project where we make it easy to stitch together multiple meshes.